 There’s no debating the importance of innovation.
 88% of the Fortune 500 has changed between 1955 and 2014.
 Many say the pace of that turnover is likely to accelerate.
 And incubation, internal genesis of new businesses, is a means for defending against that disruption.
 Effectively, incubation, or intrapreneurship to borrow a modern descriptor, allows the pursuit of disruptive businesses inside the going concern.
 Best case, this is more affordable, and less risky, means for seeking out and realizing significant new growth (compared especially to M&A and Corporate Venture Capital investments).

 Why it’s Hard for Companies to Innovate

-One of the biggest failure points in intrapreneurship (i.e. corporate innovation) is the inability to receive the output of the innovation group back into the core business - often due to a lack of intentional design of both the mechanism and the decision-making model.
-There’s a host of other issues related to this (more coming soon via our listening tour), but this is where we’ve seen a number of genuine market successes fail.
+One of the biggest failure points in intrapreneurship (i.e. corporate innovation) is the inability to receive the output of the innovation group back into the core business – often due to a lack of intentional design of both the mechanism and the decision-making model.
+In other words, an internal group of intrapreneurs have done their due diligence to validate that customers want, and will pay for, a new service/business model, but the core business doesn’t feel confident in transitioning it into an existing or new vertical of organization.
+There’s a host of other issues related to this, but this is where we’ve seen a number of genuine market successes fail.
 And there’s nothing more heartbreaking than to see the market say, “Yes, please!
 I’ll pay!” and to then have the business say no.